desert

 140 ft / 42 m vertical ascent should discourage (rightfully so) those fearing heights.

-Bandelier National Monument may have been overshadowed by Mesa Verde National Park in southern Utah, but still attracts quite a few visitors.
-Frijoles Canyon that makes much of Bandelier National Monument, is rich in flora and fauna and very picturesque.
+Bandelier National Monument may have been overshadowed by Mesa Verde National Park in southern Utah but still attracts quite a few visitors.
+Frijoles Canyon which makes much of Bandelier National Monument, is rich in flora and fauna and very picturesque.
 In addition, the park is a four-season hiking destination with over 70 miles / 112 km of hiking trails.

-The view of Valles Caldera National Preserve from the Route 4 just outside of Bandelier National Monument.
+The view of Valles Caldera National Preserve from Route 4 just outside of Bandelier National Monument.

 When to go

-Park is open year around, from dawn to dusk except during heavy snow days or other emergencies.
+The park is open year-round, from dawn to dusk except during heavy snow days or other emergencies.

 Additional Information